 Study Abroad Process: How to Get Started and Six Important Things to Consider While Embarking on Study Abroad Journey

-If you are considering study abroad or just getting started with the study abroad process, this post will help you to clear your doubts and/or initiate the process.
+If you are confused about how to study abroad or struggling to get started with the study abroad application process, this post will help you to clear your doubts and/or initiate the process.
 Studying abroad is definitely a once in a lifetime opportunity, and comes with several advantages.
 My own study abroad experience played an instrumental role in shaping up my career journey.
 I admit, there are various challenges involved as well, but those challenges along with the key advantages of studying abroad will only make you a better individual if you face them head-on.
+So, let’s dive into the study abroad process.

 Image Source: University of Utah